-То address these worries, businesses and governments from around the globe are taking an interest in ongoing discourses held by the Organization for Economic Cooperation and Development (OECD).
+address these worries, businesses and governments from around the globe are taking an ongoing discourses held interest in the Economic Organization for Cooperation Development (OECD).
 The OECD, made out of individuals from 29 countries, was made as a forum to support international dialog concerning all parts of society.
 The point of the OECD"s work is to limit harmful tax rehearses that undermine the fairness and lack of bias of tax systems all through the world [8].